 - Collaboration: Working cooperatively with others to overcome conflict and build towards a common goal

-And what that means in plain English.
-That highly effective leaders tend to use a range of strengths to meet their goals.
+And what that means in plain English is that highly effective leaders tend to use a whole range of different strengths to meet their goals.

 Effective leaders use their strengths more effectively, whatever those strengths may be

-Our research found that higher performing leaders use their strengths more effectively than lower performers.
-This was judged by the people they work most closely with.
+Our research found that higher-performing leaders use their strengths more effectively than lower performers, as judged by the people they work most closely with.
 They don’t try to be something they are not by trying to be equally effective across too many strength areas.

 Some leadership drainers are more common than others

-The most common ‘drainers’ (i.e. those areas that sucked away energy from our leadership sample and which may point towards weaker areas performance-wise) for leaders in our sample were:
+The most common ‘drainers’ (i.e. those areas that sucked away energy from our leadership sample and which may point towards weaker areas, performance-wise) were: